lleiding/gemm/README.md

 Some of the genes code for one ore more traits (pleiotropy), while a trait can be dependent on more than one gene (polygene).
 The realized trait value is the mean of the trait alleles (quantitative trait loci).
-Traits thus controlled encompass the initial body mass (size) of offspring ("seedsize"), the body mass determining onset of maturity and thus reproductive capability ("repsize"), mean dispersal distance ("dispmean"), the shape of the dispersal kernel, controlling long-distance-dispersal ("dispshape"), the threshold of sequence similarity between mates determining compatibility ("reptol"), and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation ("tempopt" and "temptol" or "precopt" and "prectol", resp.).
+Traits thus controlled encompass the initial body mass (size) of offspring, M_s, the body mass determining onset of maturity and thus reproductive capability, M_r, mean dispersal distance, D_mean, the shape of the dispersal kernel, controlling long-distance-dispersal, D_s, the threshold of sequence similarity between mates determining compatibility, delta_I, and values representing the optimum and the tolerance (standard deviation) of a physical niche parameter, such as temeperature and precipitation (T_mean and sigma_T or P_mean and sigma_P, resp.).
 Alternatively to be controlled by mutable genes, these traits can also be set to fixed values.
-Additionally, individuals carry attributes which describe their bodymass, their age and their adaptation to the physical environment (fitness).
+Additionally, individuals carry attributes which describe their bodymass, M, their age, A and their adaptation to the physical environment (fitness), F.
-Furthermore, every indivdual carries a Boolean marker used e.g.\ to store wether a given individual has newly arrived to a patch/grid cell.
+Furthermore, every indivdual carries a Boolean marker used e.g.\ to store wether a given individual has newly arrived to a grid cell.

 The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2004) - growth, reproduction, mortality - are global constants.
 Mutation rate is also a global constant.

-Every individual is placed inside an arena of grid cells or patches, each of which has a unique location (coordinates) and is characterized by physical properties such as temperature, precipiation and size (carrying capacity).
+Every individual is placed inside an arena of grid cells, each of which has a unique location (coordinates) and is characterized by physical properties such as temperature, precipiation and size (carrying capacity).
 Over the course of the simulation these properties (location or physical parameters) might change, reflecting geomorphological dynamics.
-All individuals within one patch constitute a community.
+All individuals within one grid cell constitute a community.
-The characteristics of the patches combined with the state of inhabiting individuals constitute the state variables of the model.
+The characteristics of the grid cells combined with the state of inhabiting individuals constitute the state variables of the model.
 Additional patterns or summary statistics may be calculated based on these individual information.

 Processes and updates are repeated every timestep, while each timestep represent approximately one year.

 # 3. Process overview and scheduling

-In each discrete timestep each individual in each patch will (in no particular order unless otherwise stated) undergo the following processes:
+In each discrete timestep each individual in each grid cell will (in no particular order unless otherwise stated) undergoes the following processes:
 - (1) establishment,
 - (2) competition (individuals are sorted according to their fitness),